oaregithub/oare_mono/README.md

 Running this project locally on a Windows machine will require WSL 2 to be installed.
 WSL, short for Windows Subsystem for Linux, is a utility created by Microsoft that allows you to run a full Linux environment on your machine.
 With WSL installed, your machine will be able to handle all of the packages and commands that our project uses.

 If you are using a Mac, you can skip this step.
-Because macOS is UNIX-based, all the necessary commands will run properly by default.
+Because macOS supports UNIX commands, all the necessary commands will run properly by default.

 For most PC machines, simply open Powershell as Administrator and run the following command to install WSL: